-Learn – Do – Reflect – Experiential learning offers students engagement, activities, exercises, and assignments that either involve or are based on real-life situations.
+Learn – Do – Reflect – Experiential learning provides a launch pad to take your content from the classroom to the real world.
+It offers students engagement, activities, exercises, and assignments that either involve or are based on real-life situations.
 Students actively apply the knowledge, skills, and concepts they learn in class.
 Students follow engagement with reflection to help them process the experience.
 This increases understanding, improves retention of the material, and creates a sense of relevance.

 Examples of Experiential Learning: